StripeRose/atrium/ReadMe.md

 ## About the project

-The intent of this project is to create a graphics library and game engine that I can use for other projects of mine and to get a better understanding in how game engines are built.
+The intent of this project is to create a graphics library and game engine that I can use for other projects of mine and to improve my understanding of how game engines are built and structured.

 ## Project goals

-* Modular and split in concrete blocks of functionality.
 * Keep it simple to use.
 Every part of the code should be relatively self-explanatory.
 * Allow room for expansion to other platforms.
 Getting it to run on a PS Vita would be really cool.
+* Modular and split in concrete blocks of functionality.
 * Performance, performance, performance.

 ## Getting started